mitodl/redux-asserts/README.md

 ### dispatchThen

-Dispatches an action or action creator, then asserts a list of action types were called, then resolves the `Promise`.
+Dispatches an action or action creator, then asserts a list of action types were called after the dispatch of the action, then resolves the `Promise`.
 The `Promise` will reject on an assertion error, but there are cases where the `Promise` may resolve earlier than the user would want, or the `Promise` may never be resolved or rejected.

 Note that this function is exactly the same as `listenForActions` but where the callback is